Digital-Anthropic/cloud-labs/docs/terraform/demos/Demo-readme/README.md

 2. Click over your username on top-right corner of aws console.
 3. Go to `Securiy Credentials`
 4. Find `Access keys` sections and click on `Create access key`.
-5. Selecte the `Command Line Interface` use case, confirm this actions and press `Next`
+5. Select the `Command Line Interface` use case, confirm this actions and press `Next`
 6. Give a `Desctiption Tag Value` (like for what you will use it for example) and click `Create access key`.